realmjoin/realmjoin-docs/readme/navigation.md

 Depending on the permissions you have been given in RealmJoin Portal, you will see a subset of the following items on the left.
 These allow you to navigate to different areas of interest.

-The icon of the current location is highlighted with a light blue.
+The icon of the current location is highlighted in light blue.

 ## [User, Group and Device management](../user-group-device-management/)